two2tee/WorldModelPlanning/README.md

 ## Copyright
 Copyright (c) 2020, - All Rights Reserved -
-All files are part of *the Evolutionary Planning on a Learned World Model* thesis.
+All files are part of *the Evolutionary Planning on a Learned World Model* paper.
 Unauthorized distribution of the project, via any medium is strictly prohibited without the consensus of the authors and ITU.

 **Authors**: